 Fig.~\ref{tauQex} shows visually how we measure $\tau_{\rm Q,\Delta}$ and $\tau_{\rm Q,\sigma}$, using $70$ randomly selected $z=3$ massive-quenched galaxies. $\tau_{\rm Q,\Delta}$ is the time a galaxy takes between entering and leaving the blue band, while for $\tau_{\rm Q,\sigma}$ this corresponds to moving through the pink band.
 We also highlight two galaxies, with the aim of highlighting the diversity of trajectories of galaxies in this plane.

 Finally, we note that the simulations adopt slightly different cosmologies.
-Those adopted by \shark, {\sc Eagle}, {\sc Illustris-TNG} and {\sc Simba} are very similar, and stellar masses and SFRs are expected to differ only by $1$\% due to the differing cosmologies (as indicated by the differences in their $h$ parameters).
-This is larger for {\sc GAEA} ($\approx 9$\%) and {\sc Galform} ($\approx 5$\%).
+Those adopted by \shark, {\sc Eagle}, {\sc IllustrisTNG} and {\sc Simba} are very similar, and stellar masses and SFRs are expected to differ only by $1$~per cent due to the differing cosmologies (as indicated by the differences in their $h$ parameters).
+This is larger for {\sc GAEA} ($\approx 9$ per cent) and {\sc Galform} ($\approx 5$ per cent).
 These differences are much smaller than those produced by the baryon physics included in each model, so we neglect them.